5 Steps for How to Successfully Counter Trend Trade

 Another Candle Opposite to the Primary Trend

-Notice that this rule will fail at times, since two opposite candles is not a strong confirmation signal.
+Notice that this rule will fail at times since two opposite candles are not a strong confirmation signal.
 Yet, the success rate of this approach will be more than 50%, which is enough to implement a profitable counter trend strategy.

 Reversal Candle Pattern